Blitzle8264/SIT120_Assignment3_website/README.md

 # SIT120_Assignment3_website
-Placeholder for the rest of the site
+At the moment, the Homepage (accessible through the banner image), the search page, the "bookshelf" page and the Login/register pages work.
+The rest of the buttons and links don't go anywhere as of yet.

 [|87